Debt Consolidation (what to consider + real life stories included)

 1. It could take longer to pay down your debt

-If there’s anything we’ve learned about human psychology over a decade of studying behavior and personal finances, it’s that things like that are easier said than done.
+If there’s anything we’ve learned about human psychology over a decade of studying behavior and personal finances, things like that are easier said than done.

 For example, if the average person ends up saving $300 in interest payments because of debt consolidation, do you think they’ll use that extra money towards their debt OR do you think they’ll end up spending it?